-We have provided a second party opinion (SPO) on the sustainability credentials of the City of Paris' sustainability bond issued in November 2021, including its alignment with the ICMA's GBP 2021 (including the June 2022 Appendix 1), SBP 2023 and SBG 2021.
-Proceeds from the bond financed projects in three green categories (clean transportation, energy efficiency and climate change adaptation) and two social categories (access to essential services and social and affordable housing), as outlined in Appendix 2 of this report.
+We have provided a second party opinion (SPO) on the sustainability credentials of the City of Paris' sustainability bond issued in September 2022, including its alignment with the ICMA's GBP 2021 (including the June 2022 Appendix 1), SBP and SBG 2023.
+Proceeds from the bond financed projects in three green categories (clean transportation, energy efficiency and climate change adaptation) and two social categories (access to essential services and social and affordable housing), as outlined in Appendix 3 of this report.

-Our assessment is based on the last updated version of the sustainability bond reporting of the November 2021 issuance, received on April 2024, and the City of Paris' Sustainability Bond Framework dated October 2017, and our opinion reflects our point-in-time assessment1 of the details contained in these versions of the reporting and framework, as well as other public and non-public information provided by the issuer.
+Our assessment is based on the framework last updated in 2017, as well as the list of eligible green and social expenditures financed by the 2022 bond issuance, and our opinion reflects our point-in-time assessment1 of the details contained in this version of the report, as well as other public and non-public information provided by the company.

-We produced this SPO based on our Framework to Provide Second Party Opinions on Sustainable Debt, published in October 2022.
+We produced this SPO based on our Assessment Framework: Second Party Opinions on Sustainable Debt, published in November 2024.